background

 Investment bankers.
 FactSet is comparable to Capital IQ in terms of scope of data and functionality.
 Much of Capital IQ’s early strength has been bridged by FactSet, which now boasts its own set of comprehensively scrubbed financial data, estimates and click-through functionality.

-Your life revolves around making pitchbooks.
+You absolutely have to go with FactSet if your life revolves around making pitchbooks.
 While Capital IQ’s Excel CIQ codes are somewhat easier to work with, FactSet’s 2007 purchase of DealMaven gives FactSet users the ability to increase financial modeling efficiency via helpful formatting and custom macro shortcuts that Capital IQ hasn’t quite caught up to yet.
 In addition, FactSet’s PowerPoint plugin enables bankers to automate much of the pitchbook presentation process.
 Another frequently cited FactSet advantage over Capital IQ is the ease of navigation and getting around the user interface.

 You need equity research.
 FactSet does not offer robust equity research access.
 You could, of course, access this through another service, but if you want it all in one place, FactSet isn’t the right choice.
 Perhaps even more of a deterrent for some is that FactSet requires a physical installation on each machine, and it is only allowed on two machines per subscription.